abretaud/docker-apollo-report/README.md

 ANNOTATION_GROUPS: 1 # Set this to 0 if you don't want to validate AnnotGroup attribute
 SPLIT_USERS: 1 # Set this to 0 if you don't want to remove the @something suffix from apollo user names
 REPORT_JSON_PATH: /data/report/full_report.json # Location for a temp file, no need to change this in most cases
-LOCAL_ONLY: for testing purpose only, will not try to contact a remote apollo server, will expect a raw gff extract from apollo to be mounted on /data/raw_apollo.gff
+LOCAL_ONLY: for testing purpose only, will not try to contact a remote apollo server, will expect a raw gff extract from apollo to be mounted on /data/raw_apollo.gff, and a genome to be mounted on /data/genome.fa
 ```